tendermint/atom_one/README.md

  * Asia
  * Afrika

+## The Tax System

+Tax proceeds are sent to the Community Pool.

+The tax rate is initially 2%, but can be increased up to 50% by governance vote.

 ## The Governance Process

 Air-drops or forks of the ATOM token to new chains is freely allowed.
 The air-drop may be modified based on consensus voting and governance voting activity according to the philosophy of the new chain.

+The governance process will extend the voting deadline to ensure at least 2 weeks of voting after the quorum has been met.

+The inflation of additional ATOMs or PHOTONs to the Community Pool or designated DAO require a special inflation propoal type, and the threshold shall be 67% instead of the default 50%.
+The special inflation proposal can include a description of the purpose of the inflation, but cannot include any other modifications to the hub or constitution.

 ## The Cryptographic Assumptions